 Logistics to Luxembourg

 Luxembourg is landlocked, bordering Belgium, France, and Germany.
-Despite this, it has excellent logistics connections — Luxembourg Airport (LUX) is a significant European air cargo hub, and road freight from the UK reaches Luxembourg in 1–2 days.
+Despite this, it has excellent logistics connections — Luxembourg Airport (LUX) is the home base of the freight carrier Cargolux and one of Europe's top-five cargo airports, and road freight from the UK reaches Luxembourg in 1–2 days.
 Standard courier services (DHL, DPD, UPS) reach Luxembourg in 2–4 working days from the UK.
-Delivery networks are reliable and coverage is comprehensive across the small country.
 The hidden cost picture for Luxembourg is among the most favourable of any EU destination, making it a straightforward market for UK sellers to enter.